sheddyranking/Amazon-music-review/README.md

 4.Preprocessing and data cleansing

->Check Null values and Fillna
+> Check Null values and Fillna

 5.Deciding on the Nature of the dataset

->get overall rating distribution
+> get overall rating distribution

 > combine reviewText and summary and drop the column from the DataFrame.

+6.Create Sentiment column using rating.